axetroy/jsoncst/README.md

 ## 🔧 How It Works

-jsoncst uses Concrete Syntax Tree (CST) technology:
+json-codemod uses Concrete Syntax Tree (CST) technology:

 1. **Tokenization** (Tokenizer): Breaks down the JSON string into tokens, including values, whitespace, and comments
 2. **Parsing** (CSTBuilder): Builds a syntax tree that preserves all formatting information